Xtrmmax/ena-ai-recursion-maxine-harvey/README.md

 Each module had to be built, tested, and integrated before the system worked end-to-end.
 Unlike the Gregorian calendar, there’s no single linear formula — every piece is interdependent, so debugging required solving it one layer at a time.

+Within the calendar is embedded a dataset generator currently set to 3000 outputs, but scalable beyond that.

-This gave me deeper skills in **vibe coding, debugging, and designing complex deterministic systems**, which I will now bring back to the fine-tuning track.
+This gave me deeper skills in **vibe coding, debugging, dataset creation and designing complex deterministic systems**, which I will now bring back to the fine-tuning track.